 In Baptist Health Nursing and Rehabilitation Center, 75.23% Percentage of Resident

-Measures the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
-Many in the industry argue this is a measure of a facility's rehabilitation services.
+This indicates the percent of short-term residents that saw functional improvements, such as with activities of daily living.
+Higher levels of performance with ADL's generally correlates with higher quality rehabilitation.